icnocop/flare-lang.github.io/language-reference.md

 ### Modules and Declarations

-A Flare program is a collection of modules, each containing various kinds of declarations such as constants, functions, macros, tests, etc. The module is the primary means of code organization, enabling separation of concerns and code reuse.
+A Flare program is a collection of modules, each containing various kinds of declarations such as constants, functions, tests, etc. The module is the primary means of code organization, enabling separation of concerns and code reuse.